oinkhub/papers/Argonaut/Agenda.md

 # Solution
 - How does it work online
 - What is usable offline
-- What can we add
+- What can we store

 ## How does it work online
 - Components of navigation